Posted By The Law Offices of Eugene G. Bruno, P.C. Posted in: Dog Bite.

 Since police dogs are considered a dangerous and lethal weapon, being attacked by a K-9 police dog may entitle you to sue law enforcement for police abuse just like you would sue for police abuse and excessive force using a gun, taser or pepper spray.

-“Did you know that bite pressure of a police dog can reach up to 1,800 pounds per square inch, which is enough to cause life-threatening injuries or even kill a person?” says our San Diego dog attack attorney at the Law Offices of Eugene G. Bruno, P.C.
+“Did you know that bite pressure of a police dog can reach up to 1,800 pounds per square inch, which is enough to cause life-threatening injuries or even kill a person?” says our dog attack attorney at the Law Offices of Eugene G. Bruno, P.C.

 If a police dog has been used against you by police officers unreasonably under the circumstances, you have a right to sue the police officers for police abuse.
 Police dogs are trained by law enforcement to perform multiple duties, including protection of their handler.
 Canine fighters are also trained to track and apprehend suspects, while their bites are treated as “reward.”